 A transition checklist for salary, vendor, rent, professional-fee, and contractor TDS around March 2026 and April 2026 under old and new law references.

 For payroll managers and finance teams handling vendor payments, the March-April 2026 window is genuinely tricky.
 The Income-tax Act, 2025 and Finance Act 2025 have shifted section references and compliance timelines, and both old and new law touchpoints can land on the same desk in the same week.
-This note is intended to help you sort that out — it is not a substitute for a CA-reviewed position on complex transactions.
+This note is intended to help you sort that out — it is not a substitute for a case-specific review of complex transactions.

 What actually changes at this boundary